 This calculator finds prime numbers using a method known from ancient times as the Sieve of Eratosthenes.
 Let us recall that prime numbers have no other divisors except themselves and 1.

 As a result of the calculator's work, a matrix containing composite numbers (gray) and prime numbers (black) will be displayed.

 It was a demo calculator having a naive algorithm.
 The range of numbers is limited to 1000.
 The calculator and its source code would rather be useful for those who want to understand the logic of the ancient Greek scientist who invented the method in the 3rd century BC.

-The following calculator evolves the Eratosthenes idea, it has a memory-optimised implementation and fewer excessive operations.
-Using this calculator (if your computer allows it), you can try to find prime numbers up to several billion.
-However, be careful - with a large boundary, the memory and processor of your device will be mercilessly used.
+The following calculator evolves the Eratosthenes idea; it has a memory-optimized implementation and fewer excessive operations.
+Using this calculator (if your computer allows it), you can find prime numbers up to several billion.
+However, be careful - with a large boundary, your device's memory, and processor will be mercilessly used.

-All found prime numbers can be downloaded as a csv file, but here I warn you again - everything happens in the memory of your computer and when downloading, five times the amount of memory will be grabbed, compared to that necessary for storing numbers.
-My old laptop with 4GB of RAM coped quite easily with finding 26+ million primes from the half-billion range, but I could not download it as csv.
+All found prime numbers can be downloaded as a CSV file, but here I warn you again - everything happens in your computer's memory.
+When downloading, five times the amount of memory will be grabbed, compared to that necessary for storing numbers.
+My old laptop with 4GB of RAM coped quite easily with finding 26+ million primes from the half-billion range, but I could not download it as CSV.